sudmed/sadservers/020_ivujivik_parlez_vous_francais.md

 );
 ```

 ##### We have a table with the data but the numbers are represented as text.
-But we can copy the schema output and change "Population" and "Rejected Ballots/Bulletins rejetés" from TEXT to INTEGER
+We can copy the schema output and change "Population" and "Rejected Ballots/Bulletins rejetés" from TEXT to INTEGER

 #### IV.
 Recreate the table with INTEGER fields
 ```console